People say jargon is a bad thing, but it's really a shortcut vocabulary professionals use to understand one another | Erin McKean

 A data archive with a CoreTrustSeal (CTS) certification complies with requirements ensuring that in the future, research data can still be processed in a high-quality and reliable manner.

 A data archive is a facility which moves data to an environment for long-term retention.
 A data archive is indexed and has search facilities, enabling data to be retrieved.

 The way in which data or information is coded and stored.
 A data format (or file format) gives information on how to process the data.

-The digital object identifier is a unique and stable identifier that ensures that a digital object can be permanently found on the World Wide Web, regardless of changes in the URL where the object is found.
-A central registry ensures that the user of a DOI will be referred to its current location. (see e.g. http://www.datacite.org/).
+The DOI (Digital Object Identifier) is a unique and stable identifier that ensures that a digital object can be permanently found on the World Wide Web, regardless of changes in the URL.
+A central registry ensures that the user of a DOI will be referred to its current location.

-A term used to describe a recommended best practice for exposing, sharing, and connecting pieces of data, information and knowledge on the Semantic Web using RDF.
-Linked data refers to data published on the web in such a way that it is machine-readable, that its meaning is explicitly defined, that it is linked to other external data sets, and that in turn it can be linked to from external data sets. (see http://linkeddata.org).
+Linked data (n.d.) is a term used to describe a recommended best practice for exposing, sharing, and connecting pieces of data, information and knowledge on the Semantic Web using RDF.
+Linked data refers to data published on the web in such a way that it is machine-readable, that its meaning is explicitly defined, that it is linked to other external data sets, and that in turn it can be linked to from external data sets.

 A unique code that is coupled to a digital object.
 With this code, the object can be identified even when the object is moved to a different location.
-The DOI and the URN:UBN are examples of persistent identifiers.
+The DOI (Digital Object Identifier) is an example of a persistent identifier.

 A file format that has, to the best of our knowledge at this moment, the best chances of being useable in the (far) future.